LPGhatguy/snax/README.md

-# Roxy: JSX-ish for Rust
+# Snax: JSX-ish for Rust
 **Super super early WIP**

 Templates should just be Rust code.
 This is the philosophy behind JSX and React and I think it's great.